RinCamelia/RealtimeSTTFrontend/README.md

 > python main.py

 On a command line.
-Speak into your mic as you need it. it will be transcribed to the command line, then dumped out through keyboard inputs when you interrupt the program.
+Speak into your mic as you need it. it will be transcribed to the command line so you can see the lines as they come in, and pressing ; will dump everything in its buffer via keyboard events into whatever is open and clear its current buffer.

 # Notes